Rossini Anniversary Opera Festival in Pesaro

-After a relaxing lunch, we enjoy a tour of the Teatro Rossini Opera House, a spectacular classical venue which dates back to the early 19th century.
+Before we settle down for lunch, we enjoy a tour of the Teatro Rossini Opera House, a spectacular classical venue which dates back to the early 19th century.
 Here we are privileged to meet one of the artists from tonight’s performance – who gives us a glorious glimpse behind the scenes, and sheds light on how it feels to perform Rossini’s work.
-This evening we watch our new acquaintance in full flow during the first of our holiday’s operas - The Barber of Seville at the Adriatic Arena.
-Tonight we dine in Pesaro.

 There’s a dramatic change of scenery this morning, as we take an excursion to the ruggedly beautiful San Bartolo Park – a protected area of mountains, fields and sandstone cliffs.
 Our destination within the park is the majestic Imperial Villa, a Renaissance pleasure palace nestling at the foot of the San Bartolo hills.
 Here we pause for lunch and wine tasting – a suitably decadent way to enjoy this decadent setting.

 This afternoon we transfer to the airport, flying home in the early evening.